-There are different types of heaters (mainly gas and electric) you can use for your tent.
+You can use different types of heaters (mainly gas and electric) for your tent.
 While all of them have pros and cons, it’s essential to make sure you can safely use one in your tent.

 Gas tent heater

-Gas-powered tent heaters are a great choice if you’re looking for a heater that is both powerful and has excellent safety features.
-Gas heaters typically use propane, butane, kerosene.
-These fuels are usually readily available at many big box and sporting goods stores.
+Gas-powered tent heaters are a great choice if you’re looking for a powerful heater with excellent safety features.
+Gas heaters typically use propane, butane, and kerosene.
+These fuels are usually readily available at big box and sporting goods stores.
 So, fuel is pretty easy to come by, and it’s also affordable.

 Propane is probably the most popular.
 You can use small one-gallon propane cylinders, or often you can use a large propane tank.
 Depending on the heater, you might need an adapter.

-Propane heaters are also popular because other camping appliances like a camp stove and grill run off propane.
-So then you only need to take one kind of fuel camping.
+Propane heaters are also popular because camping appliances like camp stoves and grills run off propane.
+So then you only need to take one kind of fuel when you go camping.

 The downside is that gas heaters emit carbon monoxide fumes into the air when running.
-Carbon monoxide (CO) can be fatal, so it’s imperative to ensure your tent is well-ventilated.
+Carbon monoxide (CO) can be fatal, so your tent must be well-ventilated.
 We will get into safety with gas heaters in a bit.